 This will probably sound quite complicated first time around.
 That’s because addiction is a very complicated process – we are all very complicated people.
 But it will get easier as you work through it.

-This becomes a more focussed process when you write your own experience down:
+This process becomes easier if you write down your own experience:

 Try to remember a chain of events that caused you to drink recently.
-Then fill in the form, but try to be as specific as you can.
+Now fill in the first column of the form, and try to be as specific as you can.
+Then fill out the second column to explore how you could do things differently.
+You can email yourself a copy at the bottom.